Nice to meet you.

 Source: IBM

 When I set out to find the best mobile device management solution, I made sure each one met specific, real-world criteria before making the cut.
-Here's what I looked for:
+Here's what I focused on:

 The list below contains genuine user reviews from the best mobile device management software category page.
 To be included in this category, a solution must: